-The paper provides three empirical applications: structural breaks on the U.S. real GDP growth, the U.S. and the UK stock return prediction models, the relation between oil price shocks and the U.S. output growth.
-The break point estimates are robust to trimming of the sample, in contrast to LS estimates.
-In particular, our method estimates the break date 1973Q1 in U.S. real GDP growth rates, which LS estimation has failed to confirm.
-In macroeconomics literature the ``productivity growth slowdown" in early 1970s is a widely known empirical fact.
+This study provides two empirical applications as follows: structural breaks on the U.S. real GDP growth and the U.S. and UK stock return prediction models.
+My break point estimator is robust to trimming of the sample, in contrast to the LS.
+In particular, my method estimates the break date 1973Q1 in U.S. real GDP growth rates, which LS estimation has failed to confirm.
+In macroeconomics literature, the ``productivity growth slowdown" in the early 1970s is a widely known empirical fact.

-In short, this paper provides a estimation method that accurately estimates the timing of the structural break in linear regression models, under empirically relevant break sizes.
-The new estimator resolves the tri-modality issue of the least-squares estimation in finite sample.
-To my knowledge it is the first in the literature for a break point estimator to have a uni-modal finite sample distribution under statistically small break magnitudes.
-The paper provides theoretical results of consistency of the estimator and a asymptotic distribution that represents finite sample behavior.
-If the break magnitude is small, the new estimator outperforms the least-squares estimation and if the magnitude is large, it becomes similar to the LS estimator.
-Thus, the estimator of this paper provides reliable inference of the change point in models, and does not perform worse than LS estimator uniformly.
-The estimation method can be generalized to estimate multiple structural breaks, which is for future research.
+In short, this study provides an alternative estimation method that estimates the timing of a structural break in linear regression models under empirically relevant break magnitudes.
+My estimator shows a uni-modal finite sample distribution under statistically small break magnitudes.
+To my knowledge, this is the first study to widen the class of break point estimators by generalizing least-squares.
+I provide theoretical results of the consistency of the estimator and an asymptotic distribution that represents finite sample behavior.
+If the break magnitude is small, my estimator outperforms the LS estimation in terms of RMSE.
+Thus, under statistically small but empirically relevant breaks, the estimator described in this study provides reliable inferences of the change point in models.
+The estimation method can be generalized to estimate multiple structural breaks, which is a topic for future research.

 \begin{appendix}